deckhouse/deckhouse/docs/site/LOCAL_DEV.md

 - Install werf

-- Open console and start documentation container with one of the following methods:
+- Open console and start documentation container with the following method:
   - Using makefile:

     ```shell